SergioMontiel19/SergioMontiel19/README.md

 - 👀 I’m interested in Science Materials, Quantum physics, Python, Languages.
 - 🌱 I’m currently learning Phyton, AZ-900.
 - 💞️ I’m looking to collaborate on Science data .
 - 📫 How to reach me ...
-Send me MD
+Send me DM

 <!---
 SergioMontiel19/SergioMontiel19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.